The Power of Grace

 It's Easter.
 A time when families congregate is no different than Thanksgiving, the New Year, and any other festival.
 I won't go into details about what upset me, but I'll talk around it.
 If it helps me, perhaps it will help you.

-Sign up for the free monthly digest—deep mindset articles like this one, my author journey, and the latest books available at bookstores.
+Sign up for the free monthly digest—it's free—and receive deep mindset articles like this one.

 Support the work and keep it coming.